-Dementia is a broad term used to describe a progressive decline in memory and function, ie, mental ability.
+Dementia is a broad term used to describe a progressive decline in cognitive ability, and includes symptoms such as forgetfulness, difficulty carrying out simple tasks and poor judgement.
 The most common form of dementia is Alzheimer’s disease.
-Dementia is characterised by several things including forgetfulness, an inability to carry out simple tasks and poor judgement.

-Driving requires quick reflexes and decision-making.
-While most people voluntarily stop driving following a dementia diagnosis, some don’t.
-However, there will come a time eventually when driving is unsafe and not possible due to impaired thinking and reaction times.
+Driving requires quick reflexes and decision making.
+While most people choose to stop driving following a dementia diagnosis, some don’t.
+However, there will come a time for everyone with dementia when driving is unsafe and not possible due to impaired thinking and reaction times.

-If you, or somebody you know, has been diagnosed with dementia, you must talk to your GP about whether it’s safe to keep driving or not.
+If you have been diagnosed with dementia, you must talk to your GP about whether it’s safe to keep driving or not.
 While driving provides independence, it can be unsafe if your brain isn’t functioning as it should be.

-Your doctor has a legal duty to make an assessment, and may refer you to an occupational therapist for a driving assessment.
+Your doctor has a legal duty to make an assessment of your ability to continue driving.
+They may refer you to an occupational therapist for a driving assessment.
 This assessment is different from a routine driving test.
-Doctors are legally obliged to let the New Zealand Transport Agency (NZTA) know if they think a person is unfit to drive but is likely to carry on driving.
+Doctors are legally obliged to let Waka Kotahi (NZ Transport Agency) know if they think a person is unfit to drive but likely to carry on driving.

+Let Waka Kotahi (NZTA) and your insurance company know about your diagnosis.
 They will give you advice on what you need to do.
-Some insurance companies may have strict rules surrounding a diagnosis of dementia and insurance coverage, ie, you won’t be covered if you have an accident.
+Some insurance companies may have strict rules about a diagnosis of dementia, so you may not be covered if you have an crash.

-If diagnosed early on, you may come to your own realisation that it’s time to stop.
-If you feel unsafe or like you can’t react quickly if needed, then it could be time to stop.
-It’s best to stop driving before an accident occurs or your mental ability declines sharply.
+If diagnosed early on, you may come to your own realisation that it’s time to stop driving.
+If you feel unsafe or as though you can’t react quickly if needed, it could be time to stop.
+It’s best to stop driving before a crash occurs or your cognitive ability declines sharply.